-- key sustainability benefits arising from each policy - · key sustainability conflicts - suitable mitigation measures to address the conflicts.
+- key sustainability benefits arising from each allocation grouped into land uses and the spatial areas within the borough detailed in the Lewisham Core Strategy - key sustainability conflicts and - suitable mitigation measures to address the conflicts.

-This section provides a summary grouped into land use as well as the spatial areas within the borough detailed in the Lewisham Core Strategy.
-An appraisal of the proposed use types is contained within Appendix 5.
-A full appraisal of each site and option is contained in Appendix 6.
+An appraisal of the proposed land use is contained within Appendix 3.
+A full appraisal of each site and alternative option is contained in Appendix 4.